httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 represents their length in bytes.
 These length fields are encoded using the variable-length integer encoding from {{Section 16 of QUIC}} and MUST be encoded in the minimum number of bytes necessary.

+The encoding of the public key is determined by the Signature Algorithm in use as follows:

+RSASSA-PSS algorithms:

+: The public key is an RSAPublicKey structure {{!PKCS1=RFC8017}} encoded in DER
+{{X.690}}.
+BER encodings which are not DER MUST be rejected.

+ECDSA algorithms:

+: The public key is a UncompressedPointRepresentation structure defined in
+{{Section 4.2.8.2 of TLS}}, using the curve specified by the SignatureScheme.

+EdDSA algorithms:

+: The public key is the byte string encoding defined in {{!EdDSA=RFC8032}}.

+This document does not define the public key encodings for other algorithms.
+In order for a SignatureScheme to be usable with the Signature HTTP authentication scheme, its public key encoding needs to be defined in a corresponding document.

 ## Key Exporter Output {#output}